 Field demonstrations, laboratory studies and design resource development.

-The goal of this project is to demonstrate energy savings and improved comfort through the integration of smart ceiling fans and smart thermostats in retrofit applications.
-Secondary goals are to identify and address market barriers to adoption of this strategy, provide guidance on how to implement this technology into energy efficiency retrofit programs and policies, and develop industry resources: standard rating methods, a design guide, and energy code language to facilitate widespread implementation.
+This project demonstrated energy savings and improved comfort through the integration of smart ceiling fans and smart thermostats in retrofit applications.
+The work also identified and addressed market barriers to adoption of this strategy, provided guidance on how to implement this technology into energy efficiency retrofit programs and policies, and developed numerous industry resources for building industry professionals and others.

 Significance to Industry

-The advent of cooling workplaces and homes through air conditioning has provided thermal comfort that leads to improved satisfaction and productivity, especially in the last few decades, but with tremendous costs.
-Ninety percent of American homes have air conditioning, contributing to climate change and leading to physiological “addiction” that causes people to become less tolerant of temperatures outside of a narrow range.
+The advent of cooling spaces through air conditioning has provided thermal comfort that leads to improved satisfaction and productivity, especially in the last few decades, but with tremendous costs.
+Ninety percent of American homes have air conditioning, contributing to climate change and leading to physiological ‘addiction’ that causes people to become less tolerant of temperatures outside of a narrow range.

 Before the completion of this work, designers lacked guidance for designing rooms with ceiling fans (spacing, sizing, cooling effect).
 ASHRAE formed a new standard to stipulate standard methods of testing fans, and its Comfort Standard 55-2013 now has an integrated approach to evaluating comfort effects of air movement ranging from desirable air speeds.

-The work includes a demonstration pilot focusing on retrofit applications in affordable housing because the technology has the potential to meet this market segment’s need for increased occupant comfort, low cost per energy saving, low operational level of effort, and ease of retrofit.
+The work included a demonstration pilot focusing on retrofit applications in affordable housing because the technology has the potential to meet this market segment’s need for increased occupant comfort, low cost per energy saving, low operational level of effort, and ease of retrofit.
 Multifamily buildings provide the opportunity to develop the solution and demonstrate its application in both dwelling units and common areas.
-Common areas include spaces that will inform commercial application opportunities.
+Results from tests in common areas include spaces that will inform commercial application opportunities.

-An interdisciplinary team from industry and academia have installed smart ceiling fans and smart thermostats in four multifamily sites in California’s Central Valley.
-The innovative integrated solution includes a Haiku ceiling fan from Big Ass Fans and smart or communicating thermostats, such as EcoBee.
+An interdisciplinary team from industry and academia installed 99 ceiling fans and 12 thermostats in four affordable multifamily housing sites in California’s Central Valley.
+The innovative integrated solution includes a Haiku ceiling fan from Big Ass Fans and smart or communicating thermostats, such as the EcoBee.
 The SenseME comfort based ceiling fan controller embedded in the Haiku fan will optimize energy use and occupant comfort.
 This integrated solution provides a higher level of energy-comfort optimization by automatically increasing setpoints during cooling mode with auto-adjusted fan speed for comfort, and automatically de-stratifying in heating mode.
 The work also included a series of laboratory tests to discovers the impact of various parameters: multiple fans in a space, ceiling height and fan diameter.
 The laboratory studies, along with measurements in many case studies buildings, lead directly to the development of the design tool and guide.